intermine/intermine-accordb/README.md

 $ /var/lib/gems/1.8/bin/rhc domain status
 ```

-You can also SFTP into your instance on port `22` [sftp://accordb-intermine.rhcloud.com](sftp://accordb-intermine.rhcloud.com).
+You can also SFTP into your instance on port `22` [sftp://accordb-intermine.rhcloud.com](sftp://accordb-intermine.rhcloud.com) or SSH to it.